nguy0907/nguy0907.github.io/webportfolio/README.md.txt

 They all have a header with the logo on the left, there is the menu icon on the right side.
 You will see all the menu in the center you have all the navs.
 Every page with have the same banner, and footer as well.
 If anything that can be used on every page, I will just copy and paste because there is no difference.

+Other notes:
+I added some css in classes in the element.
+If there is too much to add, I added all the other css part in a style tag.
+The style tag also includes media queries.